 It should also be mentioned here that both the mechanistic and epiphenomenal perspectives are relevant and valid.
 The question pertaining to the exact causal relationship between INS and social interaction behaviour should therefore only be assessed as one amongst several others.

-8.8 More Synchrony is Always Better.
+8.9 More synchrony isn’t always better.
 Most of the so far conducted (fNIRS) hyperscanning studies aim to find increased INS in association with a specific social interaction task.
 In doing so, higher INS is usually interpreted with positive interaction processes and/or outcomes – or, in other words, that more synchrony is always better.

 It may, however, also be the case that during certain situations, too much INS may become problematic – especially if it is context-inappropriate and/or conveys the propagation of stress and other negative emotional and physiological states.
 Accordingly, some researchers have described an “optimal midrange model” of interactive contingency in which both lower and higher poles of contingent coordination – and possibly also INS – may become detrimental for social interaction and development.
 More research is clearly needed to address this important issue.